octoenergy/octoenergy.github.io/_posts/2016-03-23-organising-styles-for-a-react-django-hybrid.markdown

 |- styles.scss          # Main Sass file
 {% endhighlight %}

-Although all styles are technically 'global' now, we try and make each component as encapsulated as possible, enabling it to be used throughout the application with no visible changes in appearance occurring.
+Although all styles are technically 'global' now, we try and make each component as encapsulated as possible, enabling it to be used throughout the application with no visible changes in appearance.

 To achieve this, we have a set of rules when styling components new or existing.
 The rules are as follows: